 Chill the Dough Before Baking

-Using boxed peanut butter cookie mix will save you a lot of time, so use the extra time to improve your cookies.
-Before placing the cookies on the baking sheet, chill the cookie dough in the fridge.
+Using a boxed peanut butter cookie mix will save you a lot of time, so use the extra time to improve your cookies.
+Chill the cookie dough in the fridge before placing the cookies on the baking sheet.
 Even if it’s only for half an hour, chilling the dough will make a huge difference in the end result.

 By refrigerating the dough, the fats from the oil or butter solidify.
 This prevents them from melting quickly when in the oven.
 By slowing down the fat’s melting process, the cookies hold their shape easier and have a softer texture.